Prithvi-MSFT/Microsoft-Teams-Samples-git/samples/app-complete-sample/csharp/README.md

 7. Setup Manifest for Teams
 	- __*This step is specific to Teams.*__
-	    - **Edit** the `manifest.json` or 'manifest_hub.json' contained in the ./manifest or ./manifest_hub folder to replace your Microsoft App Id (that was created when you registered your app registration earlier) *everywhere* you see the place holder string `{{Microsoft-App-Id}}` (depending on the scenario the Microsoft App Id may occur multiple times in the `manifest.json`)
+	    - **Edit** the `manifest.json` contained in the ./manifest or ./manifest_hub folder to replace your Microsoft App Id (that was created when you registered your app registration earlier) *everywhere* you see the place holder string `{{Microsoft-App-Id}}` (depending on the scenario the Microsoft App Id may occur multiple times in the `manifest.json`)
 	    - **Edit** the `manifest.json` for `validDomains` and replace `{{domain-name}}` with base Url of your domain.
 E.g. if you are using ngrok it would be `https://1234.ngrok.io` then your domain-name will be `1234.ngrok.io`.
 	    - **Zip** up the contents of the `manifest` or 'manifest_hub.json' folder to create a `manifest.zip` (Make sure that zip file does not contains any subfolder otherwise you will get error while uploading your .zip package)